RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-clusters.md

 1. Apply the file of collected secrets to every participating REC.

     ```sh
-    kubectl apply -f <all-rec-secrets-file>
+    kubectl apply -f <rec-secret-file>
     ```

  If the admin credentials for any of the clusters change, update and reapply the file to all clusters.

 ### Create RERC

 1. From one of the existing participating clusters, create a `RedisEnterpriseRemoteCluster` (RERC) custom resource file for the new participating cluster.

   This example shows a RERC custom resource for an REC named `rec3` in the namespace `ns3`.